lematty/pi-life/copy-os-to-sd-card/README.md

                     (free space)                         30.1 GB    -
 ```

+I know see that `/dev/disk0` is `(internal, physical)` and `500 GB`, which corresponds to my internal hard drive.

-I know that my main hard drive for my computer is 500 GB, which corresponds to `/dev/disk0`.
+I know see that `/dev/disk1` is `(synthesized)` and `500 GB`, which corresponds to my internal hard drive.

-I know that my SD card that I'm looking for is 32 GB, which corresponds to `/dev/disk1`.
+I know see that `/dev/disk2` is `(external, physical)` and `32 GB`, which corresponds to my SD card.

-This means the device that I am looking for is the 32GB at `/dev/disk1`
+This means the device I want to use is the external 32GB at `/dev/disk2`.

 ## 4. Umount the SD card

-Since I know I'm working with disk1, I will now need to unmount this disk
+Since I know I'm working with disk2, I will now need to unmount this disk
 ```
-diskutil unmoutDisk /dev/disk1
+diskutil unmoutDisk /dev/disk2
 ```

 It should then show a success message

 ```
-Unmount of all volumes on disk1 was successful
+Unmount of all volumes on disk2 was successful
 ```

 ## 5. Copy img file to SD card

 ```
-pv 2021-05-07-raspios-buster-armhf-lite.img | sudo dd bs=1m of=/dev/rdisk1
+pv 2021-05-07-raspios-buster-armhf-lite.img | sudo dd bs=1m of=/dev/rdisk2
 ```

 Let's break this command down.